tatukempas/tatukempas/README.md

 ## Hi there 👋

 I'm a IT engineering student at LAB University of Applied Sciences, currently also working on sales at DNA.
-I have very active lifestyle so I'm really into sports and traveling.
+I have very active lifestyle so I'm really into sports and travelling.

 <!--